 518 PC states that “extortion is the obtaining of property or other consideration from another, with his or her consent, or the obtaining of an official act of a public officer, induced by a wrongful use of force or fear, or under color of official right.”

 - breaking into a home and taking the owner’s jewelry after threatening to break the owner’s leg.

 - threatening to expose a public official’s extramarital affair if he/she does not vote “yes” on a certain proposal.

 - receiving cash from a car owner after threatening to commit the offense of carjacking.

 A defendant can raise a legal defense to challenge extortion charges.
 Common defenses include the defendant showing that:

 - he/she did not use force or make a threat,

 - you were falsely accused, and/or

 - the victim did not perform the act that he/she consented to do.

 The crime is punishable by:

-- custody in state prison for up to four years, and/or
+- custody in jail or prison for up to four years, and/or

 - a maximum fine of ten thousand dollars.